Localization and slow-thermalization in a cluster spin model: Appendix D. System-size dependence of return probability, loop order and modified loop order

-We examine the system size dependence of the dynamics.
-In particular, we focus on the LE and calculated the LE for various system sizes.
-The result is shown in Fig.~\ref{FigA6}.
-From the left panel of Fig.~\ref{FigA6}, the system size dependence is small.
-All LEs remain at some finite value ($\sim 0.5$) for a long period.
-We expect that the finite value of the LE also survives for larger system sizes as shown in the right panel of Fig.~\ref{FigA6}.
+In this appendix, we show the system-size dependence of the dynamics in detail.
+In particular, we focused on the return probability and calculated the return probability for various system sizes.
+The result without the Ising interaction ($v_{zz}=0$) is shown in Fig.~\ref{FigA6} (a).
+From the left panel of Fig.~\ref{FigA6} (a), the system-size dependence is small.
+All return probabilities remain at some finite value ($\sim 0.5$) for a long period.
+We expect that the finite value of the return probability also survives for larger system sizes as shown in the right panel of Fig.~\ref{FigA6} (a), where the dependence of the choice of the time interval in the time averaging operation is also small.
+We also observe the similar behavior even for a finite Ising interaction ($v_{zz}=0.1$), as shown in Fig.~\ref{FigA6} (b).
+The return probability for long times remains finite even for large system size.
+We expect that the finite value of the return probability also survives for larger system sizes as shown in the right panel of Fig.~\ref{FigA6} (b), where the dependence of the choice of the time interval in the time averaging operation is also small.
+These numerical results imply that the information of the initial state is preserved for long times even for large systems.

+We further observed the system-size dependence of the time evolution of the loop order for $v_{zz}=0.1$ as shown in Fig.~\ref{Fig9A} (a).
+Up to $t\sim 10^3$, the system-size dependence is small.
+The time average is shown in Fig.~\ref{Fig3_2} (c) in the main text indicates that the finite value of the loop order remains finite for larger systems.

+We also observe the system-size dependence of the dynamics of the MLO for $v_{zz}=0.1$ as shown in Fig.~\ref{Fig9A} (b).
+Up to $t\sim 10^3$, the system-size dependence is small.
+The time average as shown in Fig.~\ref{Fig3_2} (d) in the main text indicates that the finite value of the MLO remains for larger systems.